The Bankrate promise

 Steps to claim the sales tax deduction

-Near the bottom of the instructions for Schedule A are the optional state sales tax tables formulated by the IRS.
+- Use Schedule A: The form Schedule A is used for making itemized tax deductions.
+Near the bottom of the instructions in this form are the optional state sales tax tables formulated by the IRS.
 At the very bottom is another table for local sales tax.
 The worksheet in those instructions also helps you calculate the tax under different scenarios, such as if you lived in different states or if the local tax rate changed during the course of the year.

-If you use the optional state sales tax tables provided by the IRS, be sure to consider all forms of income that you took during 2019 to identify your correct income level.
+- Identify correct income level: If you use the optional state sales tax tables provided by the IRS, be sure to consider all forms of income that you took during 2021 to identify your correct income level.
 For example, add up your non-taxable income such as Roth IRA distributions, tax-exempt interest from municipal bonds, veterans’ benefits, the non-taxable portion of Social Security and pension or annuity payments and other such payments.
 Generally, the higher your income, the more you paid out in sales taxes, and the IRS tables reflect this trend.

-Also, in addition to the IRS’ estimate of sales taxes you paid in your state, don’t forget to add the sales taxes you paid for the allowable large purchases made during the year as noted above.
+- Don’t forget the major purchases: In addition to the IRS’ estimate of sales taxes you paid in your state, don’t forget to add the sales taxes you paid for the allowable large purchases made during the year, such as a car, boat, or a house.
 More details are provided in the instructions for Schedule A.